A RavenDB Cluster is one or more machines (nodes) that have been joined together,

 Any number of Watchers can be added to handle the workload.

 Promotable is a pre-state before becoming a Watcher or a Member.

 Cannot make cluster decisions (i.e vote for leader, enter a new Raft command to the log).

 Updated by the leader to the latest Raft state.

 1. A new server/node will start as Passive, meaning it is not part of any cluster yet.

-Learn how to add a node to a cluster in: Adding a Node to a Cluster.
+Learn how to add a node to a cluster in: Setting a Cluster.

 2. When a node is added to a cluster, it immediately becomes the Leader if it is the only node in the cluster.

 3. When a node is added to a cluster and a Leader already exists,

 it will become Promotable (on its way to either becoming a Member or a Watcher - depending on what was specified when created.)